City of Clay Alabama

 People from Cedar Mount, a little west of what is now Clay, wandered over to what is now the intersection of Clay-Palmerdale Road and Old Springville Road.
 At first, the area was called Shiloh's Beat.
 Clay United Methodist Church, origionally Shiloh's Methodist Church, met in this area.
 Churches were the only institutions and therefore served as a means for social interaction and mutual support.
 Schools were housed in the churches.

-Other churches came, and more people migrated to the area.
+Other churches sprouted, and more people migrated to the area.
 Meanwhile, the community of Chalkville was also attracting settlers who formed churches.
 Later, stores came to Ayres, Clay and Chalkville.

 Families:

 Revolutionary War solder Samuel Wear settled in Clay by way of Cedar Mount.
 Many of his decendants are still here.
-His cemetery has a marker for its historical value.
+His grave is in an 1800s cemetery that has a marker for its historical value.
 Some of his decendants spell their name "Ware."

 More Clay History Information: